davekinkead/thesis/paper.coffee.md

 # What does student performance tell us about school effectiveness?

-Assessing teacher and school performance has become increasingly prevelent in many education systems.
+Assessing teacher and school performance has become increasingly prevalent in many education systems.
 But directly measuring the causal impact of a school or pedagogy on student academic ability is difficult.
 Instead, student performance is used as a proxy for school performance.

 But what exactly can we infer about school performance from student performance?
 A computer simulation can provide some insight.